 2.2.2.1.3.
 Concurrent and historical controls.
 The standard for determining statistical significance of tumor incidence comes from a comparison of tumors in dosed animals with those in concurrent control animals.
 Additional insights about both statistical and biological significance can come from an examination of historical control data (Tarone, 1982; Haseman, 1995).
 Historical control data can add to the analysis, particularly by enabling identification of uncommon tumor types or high spontaneous incidence of a tumor in a given animal strain.
-Identification of common or uncommon situations prompts further thought about the meaning of the response in the current study in context with other observations in animal studies and with other evidence about the carcinogenic potential of the agent.
-These other sources of information may reinforce or weaken the significance given to the response in the hazard assessment.
+Identification of common or uncommon situations prompts further thought about the meaning of the response in the current study in context with other observations in animal studies and with other evidence about the significance given to the response in the hazard assessment.
 Caution should be exercised in simply looking at the ranges of historical responses, because the range ignores differences in survival of animals among studies and is related to the number of studies in the database.